 XML Print

-1- Department of Neuroscience, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran
+1- Neuroscience Research Center, Mashhad University of Medical Sciences, Mashhad, Iran. & Department of Neuroscience, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.

 Abstract:

-Background: Exosomes, nano-scale extracellular vesicles, hold transformative potential in regenerative medicine and neurodegenerative disease treatment.
+Introduction: Exosomes, nano-scale extracellular vesicles, hold transformative potential in regenerative medicine and neurodegenerative disease treatment.
 However, inconsistent isolation methods, contamination risks, and lack of standardization impede clinical translation.
-This study introduces a protocol, guided by the Minimal Information for Studies of Extracellular Vesicles (MISEV) guidelines, for isolating high-concentration exosomes from human umbilical cord mesenchymal stem cells (UC-MSCs).
+This study aimed to introduce a protocol, guided by the minimal information for studies of extracellular vesicles (MISEV) guidelines, for isolating high-concentration exosomes from human umbilical cord mesenchymal stem cells (UC-MSCs).

-Methods: UC-MSCs were expanded in alpha-MEM with 10% fetal bovine serum, followed by serum-free conditioning.
+Methods: UC-MSCs were expanded in alpha-minimum essential medium (MEM) with 10% fetal bovine serum (FBS), followed by serum-free conditioning.
 Phenotypic characterization via flow cytometry confirmed CD90/CD44 positivity and CD45/CD11b negativity.
 Exosomes were isolated via differential centrifugation, filtration, and dual ultracentrifugation.
-Characterization was performed using transmission electron microscopy (TEM), dynamic light scattering (DLS), and bicinchoninic acid (BCA) assay, and Western blot analysis for CD9 and CD63, with calnexin as a negative control.
+Characterization was performed using transmission electron microscopy (TEM), dynamic light scattering (DLS), bicinchoninic acid (BCA) assay, and western blot analysis for CD9 and CD63, with calnexin as a negative control.

 Results: TEM confirmed exosome integrity with spherical or cup-shaped morphology and intact bilayers.
-DLS showed a monodisperse population (121.3 ± 23.7 nm, PDI < 0.3) and stable zeta potential (−37.3 to −43.8 mV).
+DLS showed a monodisperse population (121.3±23.7 nm, polydispersity index [PDI] <0.3) and stable zeta potential (−37.3 to −43.8 mV).
 The BCA assay quantified exosomal protein at 1098.2 μg/mL, surpassing conventional yields.
-Western blot confirmed expression of CD9 and CD63 and absence of calnexin, indicating minimal contamination.
+Western blotting confirmed expression of CD9 and CD63 and absence of calnexin, indicating minimal contamination.

-Conclusions: This standardized, reproducible protocol produces therapeutic-grade UC-MSC exosomes with high structural fidelity and colloidal stability, aligning with MISEV criteria.
-While scalability remains a challenge, the method provides a critical foundation for translational studies.
-Future work should prioritize functional assays in neurodegenerative models, cargo profiling, and comparative analyses with other MSC sources.
+Conclusion: This standardized, reproducible protocol produces therapeutic-grade UC-MSC exosomes with high structural fidelity and colloidal stability, aligning with MISEV criteria.
+Although scalability remains a challenge, this method provides a critical foundation for translational studies.
+Future studies should prioritize functional assays in neurodegenerative models, cargo profiling, and comparative analyses with other MSC sources.
 This study advances exosome research toward clinical-grade applications, bridging gaps in regenerative medicine and therapeutic development.

 Type of Study: Original | Subject: Cellular and molecular Neuroscience